Icteroidae Brehm, 1828

 |Click for genus-level tree|

 What remains is a somewhat more homogeneous family and it is possible to give it a coherent organization.
-Everything seems to fall into 8 clades, which I've treated at the tribe level (I have united two of them).
+Everything seems to fall into 8 clades, most of which I've treated at the tribe level (I have united two of them).
 I haven't used subfamilies partly because I don't think it's clear yet how the tribes fit together, and because the divisions are not particularly deep (7-9 million years ago according to Barker et al., 2015).

 As shown by Carson and Spicer (2003), this clade includes most of the Spizella sparrows.
 The genus Amphispiza is restricted to the Five-striped Sparrow and the Black-throated Sparrow, but does not include the sage sparrows which have been moved to Artemisiospiza in Passerculini Informal.
 The arrangement within Spizella now follows Barker et al. (2015) instead of Canales-Del Castillo et al. (2010) and Klicka et al. (2014), who both had Brewer's Sparrow somewhat surprisingly sister to Worthen's Sparrow.
 Having Field Sparrow sister to Brewer's is only a bit less surprising, but makes more biogeographic sense.
 Presumably, the similarities between Field and Worthen's Sparrows derive from their common ancestor.
 The Timberline Sparrow, Spizella breweri taverneri, is sometimes thought to be a separate species.
 Although there is some differentiation between it and Brewer's Sparrow, it may be best thought of as an incipient species within Brewer's Sparrow.
 See Klicka et al. (1999, 2014) and Barker et al. (2015).